Welcome to the MMC!

 - The MMC is for general student/faculty use and cannot be reserved in advance for individuals, larger groups, or classes.

 - The MMC provides services for “currently enrolled” EWU students, “currently employed” faculty, and “currently employed” staff only.
 MMC services are intended for, and in direct support of, EWU academic work.
 Costs are kept as low as possible for EWU students, which means the MMC cannot be used as a cost savings printing option for EWU departments, non-EWU businesses, non-profits, etc.

 - Additional MMC printing services clarification: The MMC provides academic-only Poster and Photo printing services.
 Departments and any other non-academic printing need to use an alternate service.
 Some non-EWU poster/photo printing service suggestions are provided here: https://inside.ewu.edu/it/service/multimedia-commons

 - MMC consultants work in a helper role assisting clients based on varied student employee skill-sets.
 Varied skill-sets are defined as: Some MMC employees have more experience with multimedia, some have less, and some know very little but are in learning mode.
 In other words, your mileage will vary depending on which MMC student employees are working at any given time.

 - Full-service training (i.e. prepared information and/or materials and/or presentations for an audience of clients) is not provided by the MMC consultants.

-- The MMC does not store posters for later pick-up, so allow plenty of time to prepare, print, roll/protect, and take.
-The MMC has lots of rubber bands, along with plastic rolls during nasty weather conditions (more than a few as of late).
+- The MMC does not store posters/photos for later pick-up.
+Please allow plenty of time to prepare, print, roll/protect, and take.
+The MMC has lots of rubber bands, along with plastic rolls to help during nasty weather conditions.

 - Payment must be received ahead of time, prior to poster(s) printing.